telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 The way in which Orion implements such forwarding is as follows:

+* `POST /v2/op/query` for query forwarding
+* `POST /v2/op/update` for update forwarding

+More information on forwarding to context information sources can be found in [this specific document](context_providers.md).

 Orion implements an additional field `legacyForwarding` (within `provider`) not included in the NGSIv2 specification.
 If the value of `legacyForwarding` is `true` then NGSIv1-based query/update will be used for forwarding requests associated to that registration.
 Although NGSIv1 is deprecated, some Context Provider may